smartems/smartems/docs/sources/features/datasources/cloudwatch.md

 ### AWS credentials file

 Create a file at `~/.aws/credentials`.
-That is the `HOME` path for user running grafana-server.
+That is the `HOME` path for user running smartems-server.

 > NOTE: If you think you have the credentials file in the right place but it is still not working then you might try moving your .aws file to '/usr/share/grafana/' and make sure your credentials file has at most 0644 permissions.